Xilinx/Embedded-Design-Tutorials/docs/Introduction/Versal-EDT/docs/2-cips-noc-ip-config.md

 #### Adding a New RPU Domain to the Platform Project

-The following steps demonstrate the procedure to create a bare-metal Hello World Application for the Arm Cortex-R5F on TCM.
+The following steps demonstrate the procedure to create a bare-metal Hello World application for the Arm Cortex-R5F on TCM.
 The application needs to be linked to a domain.
 Before creating the application project, make sure that the target domain software environment is available.
 If not, add the required domain to your platform using the following steps.

 1. Double-click the `platform.spr` file in the Vitis Explorer view.
 (In this example, **vck190_platform → platform.spr**).